kanisterio/kanister/design/kanister-kopia-integration.md

 ```

 The credentials secret will follow a different format for different providers.
+This secret is optional when using a file store location.
 Example secrets for Google Cloud Storage (GCS) and Azure Blob Storage will be
 as follows: